-Communication support is needed by Pilot Site leads to inform stakeholders of the ambitions and objectives of the project.
-It takes the form of three types of resources to provide different materials accessible to different audiences (power points, project leaflets and pilot site leaflets).
-This is summarised in D6.1 InnWater Multi-level Communication and Dissemination Strategy and Plan.
+Communication support is needed by Pilot Site leads to inform stakeholders on the ambitions and objectives of the project.
+It takes the form of three resources to give different materials accessible to different audiences (power points, project leaflets and pilot site leaflets).
+This is summarised in D6.1 InnWater Multi-level Communication and Dissemination strategy and Plan.